Symbiota2/Symbiota2/README.md

 ## Development server

-Run `nx serve ui` for a UI dev server.
+Run `nx serve ui` for a UI dev server in 'watch' mode.

-Run `nx serve api` for an API dev server.
+Run `nx serve api` for an API dev server in 'watch' mode.

+Run `npm run start:dev` to start both servers in 'watch' mode.

 ## Code scaffolding